Spacecraft bus (James Webb Space Telescope): Electrical Power Subsystem (EPS)

 The Electrical Power Subsystem provides electricity to the JWST spacecraft.
-It consists of a set of solar panels and rechargeable batteries, a solar array regulator (SAR), a power control unit (PCU), and a telemetry acquisition unit (TAU).
+It consists of a set of one solar array divided into 5 solar panels divided and rechargeable batteries, a solar array regulator (SAR), a power control unit (PCU), and a telemetry acquisition unit (TAU).

 The solar panels convert sunlight directly into electricity.
 This raw power is fed to the SAR which consists of four redundant buck converters each operating with a maximum-power point tracking (MPPT) algorithm.
 While the output voltage is not tightly regulated, the buck converters will not allow the spacecraft main bus voltage to drop below about 22 volts, or rise above about 35 volts.
 With every science instrument and all support circuits "on" simultaneously, approximately three of the four redundant converters could handle all of the power required.
 Typically one or two converters need be operating at a time with the other two on active standby.

 The Power Control Unit (PCU) consists mainly of electronic switches that turn each science instrument or support device on or off under control of the central computer.
 Each switch allows power to flow to its selected instrument from the SAR.
 Communications with the central computer is via a 1553 bus.
 In addition to the power switches, processors for the SAR MPPT algorithm are located in the PCU, along with some telemetry processors, processors to detect when the spacecraft has disconnected from the launch upper stage, and some cryo-cooler controllers.

 The Telemetry Acquisition Unit (TAU) consists of electronic switches for various heaters for the "warm" sides of the telescope.
 In addition, there are switches for the deployment actuators, and the bulk of the telemetry processors (e.g. measuring temperatures, electric power, fuel levels, etc.).
 The TAU communicates with the central computer via 1553 bus.

 Both the PCU and TAU contain completely redundant systems with one active while the other is in standby mode or off, completely.
 The rechargeable batteries of JWST are the lithium-ion type.
 The batteries use the Sony 18650 hard carbon cell technology.
 The batteries are designed to endure spaceflight, and should sustain 18,000 charge-discharge cycles.
 Each solar panel structure support is honey-comb carbon fiber composite.

 Some early configurations of the bus had two solar panel wings, one on each side.
 Part of the JWST program design was to allow different design variations to "compete" with each other.